Skip to content

 STEP 4: Start stitching

-Sew all around the edges of the fabrics, pivoting as you reach the corners.
+Sew all around the edges of the fabrics using a 6mm (1/4″) seam allowance pivoting as you reach the corners.
 Stitch at an angle at the corner where your fabric strip is.

 STEP 5: Turn it inside out

-Then turn the whole thing through the opening you left earlier.
+Then turn the jar opener through the gap you left earlier.
 This can be tricky because there are multiple layers inside, but don’t worry.
 Just pull out the layer where your fabric strip is, that’s the right one.

-Push the corners out with your scissors, a chopstick or a pencil’s unsharpened end.
+Push the corners out with a blunt tool.

 TIP: Not sure which way to turn the whole thing?
 Just grab the handle and pull – problem solved!

-You can finger press or iron the edges to make them lat flat.
+You can finger press or iron the edges to make them lay flat.
 While doing this, make sure to iron over the fabric side, not the rubber one.
-If you want extra insurance, press over a piece of ironing paper.
+If you want extra insurance, press over a piece of fabric.

 When you reach the opening, fold it in a quarter of an inch and then press it.
 Tuck it in and pin it in place.